savi-lang/savi/spec/compiler/t_type_check.inference.savi.spec.md

     x (F64 | U64) = 42
       ^~~~~~~~~~~

-- and the literal itself has an intrinsic type of Numeric: x (F64 | U64) = 42
+- and the literal itself has an intrinsic type of Numeric.Convertible: x (F64 | U64) = 42
                     ^~